 I’ve seen many people, including those inside my cannabis community, fuss over the terminology of a tincture.

-Because it is not made with alcohol, this cannabis MCT oil preparation is considered an infusion.
+Because it is not made with alcohol, this cannabis MCT oil preparation is considered an infusion, not a tincture.

 However, you’ll often see people refer to MCT oil as tinctures simply because they are oftentimes held under the tongue for sublingual application.

-It is important to note, there is a difference in effect between holding an tincture under your tongue vs. simply swallowing it.
+It is important to note that there is a difference in effect between holding a tincture under your tongue vs. simply swallowing it.

 While the difference is small, the effects can be quite noticeable from other application methods.